In the aftermath of the winter storm, the University of Hartford will open on Wednesday at 10 a.m. Classes will begin at 10:30 a.m. snow closing guide

 Absolutely not!
 The Icon Yearbook welcomes students of all majors to work for us.
-Check out the current open positions listed on our staff application form
+Check out the current open positions listed on our staff application form.

-to inquire about the availability of the yearbook you are looking for.
+Post-production yearbooks are in short supply, however, you may contact us to inquire about the availability of the yearbook you are looking for.

 We suggest putting your picture in the book of the class you identify the most with.
 Senior Portraits are held one week during the fall semester, however, any portrait taken during that session will be in that year's book.
 For example, if you attend portraits in the Fall of 2013, your portrait will be in the 2014 yearbook.
 Please plan ahead.